-Cayenne May Remove The Risk Factors to Heart Disease
+Cayenne Could Remove the Risk Factors to Heart Disease

-Cayenne pepper is one of the most powerful and beneficial herbs known to
+Cayenne pepper is one of the most powerful and beneficial herbs or spices

 According to a study done in Thailand in the 1970s, "Cayenne prevents heart attacks and strokes before they